 The lagoon is located in a lava field, and its warm waters are rich in minerals such as silica and sulfur.
 Visitors can soak in the lagoon’s waters, relax in one of the many saunas or steam rooms, or enjoy a massage.

 Blue Lagoon is one of the best day trips you can take from Reykjavik!
 The Blue Lagoon is a geothermal reservoir that is world-renowned for its beautiful blue and milk blue colors.
 The colors of the Blue Lagoon vary depending on the sunlight, but they are always absolutely stunning.

 The Blue Lagoon currently does not permit other companies to sell ticketing, so there are no planned trips to the Blue Lagoon from Reykjavik.
 However, a trip to the Blue Lagoon can be arranged from Iceland on a half-day tour from Reykjavik.

-Before you go on the Blue Lagoon tour, book your tickets as soon as possible, since there are only a few of them and they might be sold out quickly.
+Before you go on the Blue Lagoon tour, book your tickets as soon as possible since there are only a few, and they might be sold out quickly.
 In Reykjavik, you may take the Blue Lagoon transfer.

 6. Vatnajökull National Park

 Vatnajökull National Park is a must-see for any nature lover.
 The park is home to Iceland’s largest glacier, Vatnajökull, as well as a wide variety of other landscapes, including waterfalls and volcanoes.